Janet Adam Smith: Career and writing

 In 1948, left a widow with four young children to educate, she returned to a salaried position in journalism, becoming first assistant literary editor (1949–52), then literary editor (1952–60), of the New Statesman, still the house magazine of the intellectual Left.
 One of her successors, Karl Miller, recalled that "Janet used to take the trouble of writing to people to tell them what was wrong with their articles".
 Miller saw her – and himself – as "Edinburgh reviewers, latter-day examples of an auld Scots element in literary journalism".

 She still found time for her own work: almost 20 years after Michael Roberts had edited, at T.S.
 Eliot’s invitation, the classic anthology, the Faber Book of Modern Verse, she matched his achievement with the Faber Book of Children's Verse (1953).
 She also edited Michael Roberts's Collected Poems (1958) and, with her friend and fellow climber Nea Morin, translated from the French several mountaineering books, notably Maurice Herzog's Annapurna (1952).

 In 1961 and 1964, she was Virginia Gildersleeve Visiting Professor at Barnard College, New York.

 When, at the request of the Buchan family, she came to write her biography of John Buchan (1965), her understanding of Buchan's temperament and habit of mind owed much to their common cultural background of the democratic and independent-minded Free Church.

 Most of her papers are in the National Library of Scotland, at Edinburgh.

 Public service

-Imbued with the tradition of public service, she was a Trustee of the National Library of Scotland from 1950 to 1985, a remarkable record, and president of the Royal Literary Fund from 1976 to 1984.
+Imbued with the tradition of public service, she was a Trustee of the National Library of Scotland from 1950 to 1985, and president of the Royal Literary Fund from 1976 to 1984.